 There are numerous manipulative techniques used by D.O.s, however a few common ones include counterstrain, muscle energy, thrust, and soft tissue techniques.

 The counterstrain technique relieves pain by positioning and holding the patient in a painless position before slowly returning them to a neutral position.
 The purpose of this movement is to relax spasming muscles and reduce tone to normal levels so that movement is not restricted.

 The muscle energy technique is also used to relax spasming muscles by asking the patient to apply a force against a counterforce in a specific position and direction.

 The thrust technique is the “cracking” technique that restores motion to joints and realigns skeletal framework, and the soft tissue technique consists of rhythmic traction, pressure, and stretching of the muscles around the spine.

 Finding relief with manipulative treatments

 Manipulative treatments provide many patients with effective pain relief.
-Arizona Pain Specialists supports a multi-modal approach to patient care that includes manipulative treatments such as chiropractic therapy.
+Arizona Pain supports a multi-modal approach to patient care that includes manipulative treatments such as chiropractic therapy.
 This can be utilized on its own or in conjunction with other forms of care such as interventional pain procedures, behavioral therapy, physical therapy and medications.